-You can see here the screenshot with the list of S/4HANA APIs (40 at the time of writing this blog, but I expect that this number will rapidly increase)
+You can see here the screenshot with the list of S/4HANA APIs (more than 170 at the time of revisiting the API hub in May 2018, and but I expect that this number still increasing)

 CDS/VDM Views are the S/4HANA read APIs for in-app extensibility.
 You can use them

 - to build new analytical apps (so-called cubes and queries, and on top of them analytical reports and KPIs)

 - to build your own custom CDS views and expose these views as OData service as external API.

 You can see all released CDS Views in the following tools:

 - View Browser Fiori app